Updated October 22, 2020

 Will these costs be included in or apply to the member’s maximum out-of-pocket (MOOP)?

-Only a member’s cost share is applied to the maximum out-of-pocket calculation.
-Since the member cost share for COVID-19-related treatment is being waived, nothing will be applied to MOOP.
+Only a member’s out-of-pocket costs are applied to the maximum out-of-pocket calculation.
+Since the member cost share for COVID-19-related treatment of confirmed cases is being waived, nothing will be applied to MOOP in these situations.

 Does this impact in- and out-of-network claims?